DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 **A quirky space roguelike about a bear in space.**

 _Rightfully, Beary Arms_ is an `interstellar`; `planning`; `shoot'em up` roguelike.
 Take control of Beary Arms, a space bear, and his comical arsenal of weapons to eliminate  his enemies.
-Plan his route carefully and manage his inventory and Beary will get out alive.
+Plan his route carefully and manage his inventory to get Beary out alive.
 But bearware, even the smallest of missteps can lead to Beary's grizzly demise.

 # [Planning](#Planning)